infrakit-team/infrakit/README.md

 ## Releases

 Use `bun run scripts/release/index.ts release <target>` to publish GitHub releases.
-The helper enforces `<target>-v<semver>` tag formats, checks for a clean, pushed branch, updates the relevant `package.json` files to the requested version, and generates notes with `git-cliff`.
+The helper enforces `<target>-v<semver>` tag formats, checks for a clean, pushed branch, updates the relevant `package.json` files to the requested version, publishes the packages via `npm publish --access public`, and generates notes with `git-cliff`.
 Set `RELEASE_DEBUG=true` to surface full stack traces when debugging failures.

+> **Note:** Authenticate with npm beforehand (`npm login` locally, or export `NODE_AUTH_TOKEN`) so the release command can publish successfully.

 ### UI (`ui-v*`)